Shadows of the Cities

 That being said, these guys have been kicking around for nigh-on ten years now, and have established themselves pretty well.
 They started as small crew of wannabe anarchists, and have slowly and carefully expanded into a genuine presence more interested in making money than trouble.
 They still have the old school decker ethic, though, and it can be hard to tell when they’re on the job or just raising some hell.
 They run a few matrix sites and coordinate with the Red Cloud for distribution; they’re always buying any nova tech specs, programs, foci, or spell formula you can get them.

-Personally, I think their rep as bunch of techno-punks is bull-drek – they’ve got a tight leadership team, and their ability to focus is way out of line with a bunch of turbo-tech ganger wannabes.
+Personally, I think their rep as bunch of techno-punks is bull-drek – they’ve got a tight leadership team, and their ability to focus is way out of line with a bunch of turbo-mage ganger wannabes.

 - Word has it one of their leaders is some bigwig at the U of M Thaumaturgical school. -Ulrike